SLC-LABS.COM

 GitHub

 GitHub is a server where remote Git repositories are stored.
 It connects developers to a cloud repository regardless of timezone and distance.
 Developers are able to easily clone the cloud repository to their machine and begin working on their local repository.
 When they have completed their current goal, they are able to easily push their local repository back up to the cloud repository and update it seamlessly.
+Additionally, GitHub's website serves as a visual method of viewing the repository and all the files contained, making changes, pushing/pulling.

 GitHub Official DOCS